Please be ready with your application reference number starting with 'P'. For example P1234567

-All national criminal history checks are issued by a central government checking system (and in the case of a potential match, they may sometimes be manually vetted by state or territory police forces) irrespective of the state/territories/agencies that you apply through.
+All Nationally Coordinated Criminal History Checks are issued by a central government checking system (and in the case of a potential match, they may sometimes be manually vetted by state or territory police forces) irrespective of the state/territories/agencies that you apply through.
 A police check in Australia contains details of all convictions, pending charges, finding of guilt given by a legal Australian court.

 Information contained in police checks in Australia is sourced from a single, national criminal database.